-Solano County Fair in Vallejo accepts poetry submissions from outside of the county, multiple categories, offers complimentary fair tickets, annually in August.
+Solano County Fair in Vallejo accepts poetry submissions from outside of the county, multiple categories, offers complimentary fair tickets.
 See website for specific submission details: www.scfair.com/

-Marin County Fair in San Rafael accepts poetry submissions from all over the United States, multiple categories, annually in July.
+Marin County Fair in San Rafael accepts poetry submissions from all over the United States, multiple categories.
 See website for specific submission details: www.marinfair.org/

-Alameda County Fair in Pleasanton accepts poetry submissions from outside of the county, offers performance opportunity, complimentary book of all exhibited poetry, complimentary fair tickets for Poetry Day, annually in June and July.
+Alameda County Fair in Pleasanton accepts poetry submissions from outside of the county, offers performance opportunity, complimentary book of all exhibited poetry, complimentary fair tickets for Poetry Day.
 See website for specific submission details: alamedacountyfair.com

-San Mateo County Fair in San Mateo has a long running literary arts program with opportunities to sell books at the fair, anthology publication, website publication, annually in June.
+San Mateo County Fair in San Mateo has a long running literary arts program with performance opportunities at the fair, anthology publication, website publication.
+Generous monetary prizes.
 See website for specific submission details: www.sanmateocountyfair.com/literary-arts

 Resources for Youth and Young Poets